 Find commercial property owners in the city of Houston, search 195,764 commercial properties in Houston to find owners.
 Uncover owners of 13,932 industrial properties, 2,903 apartment buildings, and 5,610 offices.

-Find commercial property owners in the city of Chicago, search 309,844 commercial properties in Chicago.
 Search property owners in Chicago from 150,017 multifamily properties, 21,143 retail properties, and 13,591 industrial properties.

 Search 728,472 apartment buildings to find apartment building owners.